Custom Android basics for Clover devices

 Latin America

 Clover devices run a custom version of the Android operating system.
-Apps that run on Clover devices must be written to run on the Android operating system.
+Apps that run on Clover devices must be written to run on the Android operating system (OS).
+Clover provides support for multiple devices in multiple regions.

 Differences between Android and Clover operating system